maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 # Task 2: Draft a Program Proposal

-Based on your research using BizChat, use Copilot in Word to draft a comprehensive proposal for your new TEALS initiative.
-The proposal should include the program’s objectives, target audience, expected outcomes, and key strategies for success.
+Based on your research using BizChat, use Copilot in Word to draft a comprehensive proposal for your new giving campaign idea.
+The proposal should include a summary of the campaign’s objective, a detailed breakdown of expected outcomes, key strategies for success, and potential challenges.

+> [!NOTE]
+> While we provide sample prompts, feel free to personalize them in your own style.
+Be creative and experiment.
+If Copilot doesn't give the desired output, refine your prompt and try again.
+Enjoy the process!

 ### Steps:

-1. Open the program research document that you saved to your OneDrive account in Task 1.
+1. Open the copilot research document that you saved to your OneDrive account in Task 1.
 Copy the URL of the document by selecting the Share button in the upper-right corner, above the ribbon and selecting Copy Link from the drop-down menu that appears.

     ![Screenshot showing the Share menu and the Copy Link option highlighted.](../Labs/Media/share-menu-with-copy-link.png)